jdramirezl/topicos_software/talleres/taller1/README.md

     composer install
     ```

 3. Create a copy of the `.env.example` file and rename it to `.env`.
-Update the database configuration in the `.env` file with your database credentials.
+Update the database credentials.

 4. Migrate the database: